 What is palm oil?

-Why we choose not to use it
+Why don't we use it?

-What we use instead
+What do we use instead?

 - -Olive oil (Sodium Olivate) · nourishes the skin and contributes to mildness